yimethan/computer_vision_study/week7_8/README.md

 ### Vanishing / Exploding Gradients

 + When training very deep network, derivatives can get either very big/small, making training difficult
-+ &rarr; choose random w initializatoin carefully to reduce this problem
++ &rarr; choose random w initialization carefully to reduce this problem

 + if w's are all a little bigger than 1 or the identity matrix, then with a very deep NN, the activations can explode
 + if w is little less than identity, with a very deep NN, the activations will decrease exponentially